ibm-cloud-docs/monitoring/platform/platform_metrics_working.md

 # Working with platform metrics
 {: #platform_metrics_working}

-Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
+Platform metrics are metrics that are exposed by enabled-monitoring services and the platform in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 * Platform metrics are regional.

-    You can monitor metrics from enabled-Sysdig services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.
+    You can monitor metrics from enabled-monitoring services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.

 * You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.

-    To configure a Sysdig instance, you must set the *platform metrics* configuration setting.
+    To configure a monitoring instance, you must set the *platform metrics* configuration setting.

-    To configure platform metrics, you must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with Sysdig service.
+    To configure platform metrics, you must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with monitoring service.

-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
-For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).
+* If a monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-monitoring services are collected automatically and available for monitoring through this instance.
+For more information about enabled-monitoring services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).

 * To monitor platform metrics for a service instance, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.